What Does Exodus 29:29-37 Mean?

 Exodus 29:38-42

-Introduces the daily burnt offering, continuing the theme of ongoing worship and divine presence initiated in the ordination process.
+Introduces the daily burnt offering, continuing the theme of ongoing atonement and consecration established in the seven-day ordination.

 Connections Across Scripture